letsencrypt/website/content/en/docs/rate-limits.md

 ## New Orders per Account

 Each time you request a certificate from Let's Encrypt, a new order is created.
-A single certificate can include up to 100 identifiers (hostnames or IP addresses).
+A single certificate can include up to 100 identifiers (DNS names or IP addresses).
 For performance reasons, it's better to use fewer identifiers per certificate whenever you can.